Skip to main content

 channels preset with asyncapi input generates support functions for each operation based on the selected protocol.

-This generator uses payloads and parameters generators, in case you dont have any defined, it will automatically include them with default values.
+This generator uses payloads, headers and parameters generators, in case you dont have any defined, it will automatically include them with default values.

 This is supported through the following inputs: asyncapi